 Getting a top search engine ranking is difficult.
 It takes time, quality content, an excellent strategy and execution.

-In this article, we’ll discuss the key components – high quality content and relevancy – of getting the best rankings in Google.
+In this article, we’ll discuss the key components – high-quality content and relevancy – of getting ranked in Google.
 Less popular search engines such as Bing, Yahoo, and DuckDuckGoGo share commonalities with regards to algorithmic relevancy and rankings, so the learnings from Google also apply.

 Learn About Google’s Search Algorithm & Technology

 Before being able to formulate the best search engine optimization strategy – you should learn a lot about the technology behind Google’s search engine – their algorithm.

-An algorithm is the formula that’s used towards getting a result – in this case one which is relevant to the user’s search query.
+An algorithm is the formula that’s used towards getting a result – in this case one which is relevant to the intent of a user’s search query.
 We all use search engines to find relevant information, websites, and products.
 Be it not for search engines, we would be stuck in an abyss of information – most of which is absolutely irrelevant.

 Google’s algorithm – similar to that of Bing’s and Yahoo’s – takes into account an unknown amount of variables.
 Some of these key ranking factors includes the amount of websites linking to you (backlinks), how fresh your website and content are, grammar, and lack of errors (no broken links, no spam, no excessive ads).

 Relevancy is to a search query as X is to Y.

-As in a math problem you solve for X; to find X, we must solve Y. Google solves its equation in a very complex manner due to the nature and amount of the information they receive, process, and subsequently display to a user.
+As in a math problem you solve for X; to find X, we must solve Y. Google solves its equation in a very complex manner due to the nature and amount of the information they receive, process, and subsequently displayed to a user.
 Most of us don’t go past the first page of Google’s search results.
 Ever wonder why?
 It’s because Google’s results are so relevant that, more often than not, we find what we’re looking for within the first page of the results.